 In about half a mile, you’ll reach Tripod Rock – a huge boulder, perched on three smaller stones.
 Geologists explain that this boulder was deposited here by glacial action, although some believe that it may be a Native American calendar site.
 This unusual feature helped galvanize public support to preserve the mountain when it was threatened by development.
 This is a good place to take a break.

-After taking in the view, return to the blue trail and turn right.
+Turn right onto the blue trail.
 In a short distance, you’ll come to a Y-intersection.
 Turn right, leaving the blue-blazed trail, and follow the Yellow Trail, which soon begins a steady descent.
 After a short level stretch, the Yellow Trail reaches a junction with the joint blue and white trails.
 Turn left, now following yellow, blue and white blazes, and cross Bear House Brook on a wooden bridge.

 Directly ahead is Bear Rock.
 This massive glacial erratic, which can be said to resemble a giant bear, has been a local landmark for centuries.
 It was probably used as a shelter by Native Americans, and today it marks the boundary between Kinnelon Borough and Montville Township.
 Here, the trails split.
 You should turn left and follow the white-blazed Kinnelon-Boonton Trail and the Yellow Trail, which follow an old woods road, bordered with a rock wall on the right.
 Soon, the Yellow Trail departs to the right, but you should continue ahead on the white-blazed trail.